bharatsim/BharatSim/documentation.md

 #### Output
    For generating output in CSV file format the BharatSim framework provides interface `CSVSpecs`.
     The Modeller has to implement this interface in order to specify **Headers** and **Rows** data.

+## Order of Per tick executions

+  1. `onStepStart` of all the `SimulationListener` from `SimulationListenerRegistry` in order of registration.
+  2. Intervention registered using `registerIntervention` in an order of intervention invocation.
+  3. Agent behaviours which are registered using `addBehaviour` construct.
+In case of multiple behaviours, those would be executed in the order of declaration.
+In case of `StatefulAgent` it would be agents behaviours followed by state transition defined using `addTransition`.
+  4. Actions which are registered in Main using `registerAction`.
+If there are multiple such actions registered, those would be executed in the order of declaration.
+  5. `onStepEnd` of all the `SimulationListener` from `SimulationListenerRegistry` in order of registration.

 ## Quick Start Guide
 1. Create Simulation instance : Simulation instance would be created with max number of ticks as specified in `bharatsim.engine.executionsimulation-steps` in `application.conf` file